Before you leave

 - Use the buddy system, especially if you are reporting in an area known to have higher crime rates or if you are doing any reporting at night.

-- If reporting in a neighborhood that is known to be dangerous, contact the police precinct for that area ahead of time.
-Get information about spots that are dicey and let them know when you will be in the area.
+- If reporting in a neighborhood that has a high crime or danger rate, consider contacting the police precinct or other authorities for that area ahead of time.
+Get information about spots that may be troublesome and let them know when you will be in the area.